-A term appointment is an appointment of an ASM to a position with a defined term of no more than three (3) years at a time, which does not lead to a consideration for promotion or tenure, except under the conditions described in Clauses 11.05, 23.04 and 23.19.
+A term appointment is an appointment of an ASM to a position with a defined term of no more than thirty-seven (37) months at a time, which does not lead to a consideration for promotion or tenure, except under the conditions described in Clauses 10.05, 22.04 and 22.19.

-A regular term appointment is a term appointment under which the appointee performs the normal duties and responsibilities of an ASM.
+A regular term appointment is a term appointment under which the appointee performs the normal duties and responsibilities of an ASM (see Article 3).
 All regular term appointments for Faculty Members shall be for a minimum of twelve (12) months.

 A teaching term appointment is a term appointment under which the appointee’s duties and responsibilities are limited to teaching as defined in Article 3.
-Such appointments shall not exceed thirty-six (36) months.
-Clauses 23.05 and 23.06 outline maximum assignments for teaching term appointments.
+Such appointments shall not be less than five (5) months or exceed thirty-seven (37) months.
+Clauses 22.05 and 22.06 outline maximum assignments for teaching term appointments.

 When appointed to a term position, the letter of appointment from the University must specify whether the term appointment is a “teaching term” appointment or a “regular term” appointment.
 If your letter states that the term appointment is to be for twelve (12) months or longer and that it is subject to renewal, you must be informed whether or not the appointment is to be renewed at least three (3) months prior to the expiry of the term.
 Failure to provide such notice must result in an extension of your appointment for a period equal to the length of the expiring appointment.